 The depth is obviously key.
 There is a whole host of factors which influence this but my most success this time of year has come from a hookbait in the top third of the water column.

-Hookbait wise foam, zig bugs, small pop ups all work but most of my success has come from using a black coloured hookbait whether it be a slither of black foam or an imitation water beetle.
+Hookbait wise foam, zig bugs, small pop-ups all work but most of my success has come from using a black coloured hookbait whether it be a slither of black foam or an imitation water beetle.

-Bite indication is massively important and an ultra tight line coupled with a heavy bobbin is key, especially when many bites will be drop backs.
-For this I use the metal head barrel bobbins.
+Bite indication is massively important and an ultra tight line coupled with a heavy bobbin is key, especially when many bites will be dropbacks.
+For this, I use the metal head barrel bobbins.
 They are mega heavy for their size and do the trick perfectly.
 Any bleep or indication and you know there with be a fish on.

 During a recent session I had an instant result from a lake that had not produced a fish for over a month.
-Whist setting up I saw a the remnance of a swirl which just had to be a carp.
-I quickly got a rod off the barrow and cast a zig to roughly where the carp had showed.
+Whilst setting up I saw the remnants of a swirl which just had to be a carp.
+I quickly got a rod off the barrow and cast a zig to roughly where the carp had shown.
 Before I had finished setting up the brolly that rod was away.
 It had been in the water for less than 10 minutes and I was soon cradling a proper winter carp from a venue which I had deemed in my mind to be near impossible to get a bite in winter.
 It was a real eye opener even for me.